 Should U.S. Be Backing Down from Methadone Addiction Treatment

 There are a variety of different methods that have been employed over the years for the treatment of addiction.
-And while some of these have proven to be quite effective, others have shown to be less than ideal.
+And while some of these have proven to be quite useful, others have shown to be less than ideal.
 There are also treatments that have shown some degree of success but have a multitude of negatives that go along with them.
-This seems to be the case with a type of treatment that is quite prominent for handling opioid abuse, that being the medication called the methadone.
+These issues seem to be the case with a type of treatment that is quite prominent for handling opioid abuse, that being that of methadone addiction treatment.

-Even though methadone has several adverse effects, some disregard these for the sake of the fact that it can provide some level of success.
-But it appears that methadone does not actually have much support from the populace.
+Even though methadone has several adverse effects, some disregard these for the sake of the fact that methadone addiction treatment can provide some level of success.
+But it appears that methadone does not have much support from the populace.
 According to a survey from YouGov and Huffington Post of 1,000 people, the small amount of only 19% thought that individuals struggling with heroin should be on a medically monitored methadone or synthetic opiate program.

 There was also other interesting information that was displayed in this study as well.
-For instance, half of the participants thought a normal detox and regular Narcotics Anonymous meetings would be better than methadone.
+For instance, half of the participants thought a natural detox and regular Narcotics Anonymous meetings would be better than methadone addiction treatment.
 And the remaining 31% of the other half of the participants said that they were unsure of the best method.
-Then, there was also the fact that over half of those polled had said that they would feel uneasy with a methadone clinic in their neighborhood.
+Then, there was also the fact that over half of those polled had stated that they would feel uneasy with a methadone clinic in their neighborhood.

 The Side Effects of Taking Methadone

 There can be quite a few side effects of taking methadone, including: